Tureaud/rpds/README.md

 # Raspberry Pi Door Sign
-Using python, display various data using API keys, requests, and BeautifulSoup.
+Using python, display data using API keys, requests, and BeautifulSoup.